gamedig/awesome/README.md

 ### Websites

 - [Is My Game Server Online?](https://ismygameserver.online/) - A simple, free, and easy-to-use tool to check if your game server is online.
+- [Query Game Server](https://query-game-server.vercel.app/) - A modern web app to query game servers using GameDig for all accessible server info.